 By default, we send email notifications from email@example.com.
 In this article, you will learn how to send emails using your own custom domain email.

-Open the notifications section of your form and expand the From and Reply-to options menu.
+First, go to the Emails section of your form.
+Then, expand the From and Reply-to options menu.

-The custom emails added can be used on the same form in all your email templates.
+You can use the custom emails on the same form in all your email templates.

-In order to send emails though your own SMTP server simply follow this guide.
+In order to send emails through your own SMTP server, simply follow this guide.